zC4sTr0/desafio-qrcapital/README.md

-As mentioned in the challenge rules, we use postgreSQL for database.
+As mentioned in the challenge rules, we used postgreSQL for database.

 I have more than 10 years of experience working with SQL in many databases(mySQL, SQL Server, PostgreSQL, etc).